 radar MDF (= magnetic-direction-finding system)

 Frank Kooiman developed the Lightning Radar that was used as single lightning station or in combination with a remote station.
 Lightning radar was an easy and very cheap (40 Euro) homemade system which consists of a power supply, an amplifier circuit, a double frame antenna and a free software.
-I used this system muntil 2009.
+I used this system until 2009.

 2. TOA (= time-of-arrival system)

-Egon Wanke (Blitzortung.org) has designed an advanced lightning detection circuit.
+Egon Wanke (Blitzortung.org) has designed an advanced lightning detection circuit in 2009.
 With the use of a GPS device we can determine the time of lightning stroke within 1 µsec.
 4 stations have to detect same strike and with time-of-arrival calculations it is possible to determine lightning stroke position with an accuracy <1000m.
 This system uses same technology as ALDIS or BLIDS.

 Costs are 140 Euro (preamplifier & evaluation board, GPS, box, power supply) with free software.
 See construction manual by Egon Wanke.

 I also tried the Navilock EM-406A (with PPS output) with a SIRF3 chip for higher sensitivity (size of 30 x 30 x 10 mm).
 Now it is possible to receive the GPS signal inside a room (near the window).

 Either you use the double frame antenna seen above under "lightning radar" or 2 small ferrite antennas by Wolfgang Friese mounted in the preamplifier board housing.